- 4 unwaxed lemons, preferably organic, well washed and dried

-- 8 tablespoons freshly squeezed lemon juice, or as needed
+- 1/2 cup freshly squeezed lemon juice, or as needed

-- Uncover jar and squeeze downward using your fingers or the back of a spoon to compress lemons.
-Add enough lemon juice to completely cover lemons -- the amount of lemon juice will vary depending on the ripeness of the lemons (I have had batches where no additional lemon juice was necessary because the lemons themselves exuded so much juice).
-Cover jar and set aside in a cool, dark place for 1 month, shaking jar occasionally to distribute salt and brine.
+Uncover the jar and press down on the lemons with your fingers or the back of a spoon.
+Add enough lemon juice to cover them completely -- the amount of juice will vary depending on their ripeness (I have had batches where no additional lemon juice was necessary because the lemons themselves exuded so much juice).
+Close the jar and once again set aside in a cool, dark place for 1 month, shaking the jar occasionally to distribute the salt and brine.

-- When lemons are ready, the peel and flesh will be very soft.
-The peel is the most often used portion -- you will see that the flesh easily peels away.
-Discard flesh and then rinse peel briefly under cool water; use as needed.
+When the lemons are ready, the peel and flesh will be very soft and you will see that the flesh easily peels away.
+Discard the flesh, rinse the peel briefly under cool water, and use as needed.